-- receive reservations for accommodation from clients, either in person, online, telephone, fax or email
+- receive reservations for accommodation from clients, either in person, online or by telephone, fax or email

 - take guests' details and allocate their rooms

-- talk to transport carriers (airlines, bus companies, rental car agencies, for example) to make and confirm travel arrangements for guests
+- talk to transport carriers (such as airlines, bus companies and rental car agencies) to make and confirm travel arrangements for guests

 - inform guests of the hotel/motel's services and facilities, policies and procedures

 - provide tourist information to guests

 - make reservations for sightseeing tours, restaurants, the cinema and live entertainment